 Note that the rent is 18/-, but the previous owner was not William King (as stated in the article) but Leonard King.
 There was another transaction involving Edward Swain and Leonard King in 1710 - but note the wording:

-The correct transaction, however, took place in 1704 between Edward and Leonard King:
+The transaction of the Red Lion propertry, however, took place in 1704 between Edward and Leonard King:

 With this information, one can trace the history of the Red Lion back still further.
 The ‘Survey of the Manor of Temple Dinsley’ dated 1664’ recorded this property again with a rent of 18/-: